|11/24/2020||Smarter Loans co-founder on study|

 This doesn’t bode well for lenders like SoFi which is trying to make a big headway into mortgage refinancing.
 “While we launched our mortgage business focused on larger ‘jumbo’ loans, the certainty and efficiency offered by Fannie Mae will enable us to serve more members by expanding geographically and into smaller loan amounts,” Michael Tannenbaum, VP of Mortgage at SoFi said when the lender became a Fannie Mae seller.

-This approach worked.
-Of those that got approved, 89% of respondents said that they were satisfied or very satisfied with their loan provider.
+All of the respondents resided in Canada.
+92% of respondents also said that they were satisfied or very satisfied with their loan provider.

 smarter loans - https://smarter.loans/, , loans canada - https://loanscanada.ca/, , thanks sean but i'm looking to buy leads for smb in canada....